 Intestinal Gas: How does it End Up There?

-The process of burping and passing wind is not as simple at it seems.
-There is a whole complex process behind this called the gas homeostasis.
+The process of burping and passing wind is not as simple as it seems.
+There is a whole complex process behind this called gas homeostasis.
 Between gas input and output, there are a lot of other steps like gas absorption and diffusion, bacterial consumption, and other chemical reactions.